ankicommunity/anki-sync-server-rs/README.md

 ## REFERENCE
 ankisyncd architecture or apis depend on [ankicommunity/anki-sync-server](https://github.com/ankicommunity/anki-sync-server) and
 [ankitects/anki](https://github.com/ankitects/anki).
-Sync APIs are initially based on anki/rslib 2.1.46.Note: This project is heavily dependent on upstream project `Anki`,that is,if the project Anki is no longer accessible,this project might be malfunctional and abandoned.
+Sync APIs are initially based on anki/rslib 2.1.46.We almost replicated the media synchronization implementation logic in `anki-sync-server`.And this project is heavily dependent on upstream project `Anki`,that is,if the project Anki is no longer accessible,this project might be malfunctional and abandoned.